gl91306/bpp/README.md

 # Blender++
-An experimental C++ application that is meant to replace all the big dudes who sell software for $600 a year.
-I believe that computer software was meant to be free and open, and some desperate people from the 70's decided to unnecessarily monetize it.

-I know we all have to make a buck or two, but I really don't think software is the way to do that.
+A *somewhat experimental* C++ application that can do (well, is *supposed* to do) everything a computer is capable of.
+That means basically all the programs you currently have installed on your computer conveniently packed into one application.
+There's a long, **long** way to go until we reach that checkpoint, but I'm just doing what I can for now.

 ## How to build from source 🛠️
 1. Make sure you have the latest version of [`msys2`](https://www.msys2.org/) installed.